 However, be mindful that the temperatures vary depending on when you visit the park.
 It can reach 60 degrees during the day in winter and drop to below 30 degrees at night.

 It is also worth noting that the temperatures here can often be unbearable during the summer months.
 The mercury regularly exceeds 100 degrees during the day.
 At night it may drop to 75 degrees.
-If you visit in summer, bring plenty of water.

 If you do plan to hike in the summer months, then the earlier in the day you hit the Joshua Tree Trails, the better.
 We recommend setting off just before sunrise.
 Then you’ll have several hours at your disposal before the temperatures start to hit energy-sapping levels.

 Conversely, in winter, the park also experiences snow at higher elevations so be sure to check out our guide to hiking in winter.